jeffpar/pcjs.v1/modules/README.md

 * [HTMLOut](htmlout/)
 * [MarkOut](markout/)

-Only private Node modules are checked into this project.
+Only private Node modules are checked into the project.
 If any of these modules are later published on [npmjs.org](http://npmjs.org), then they will be moved to **node_modules** and removed from this folder.